| Alexa 2.5M rank | websiteval Need essay service? Visit DoMyEssay.net and get custom essays online.

 My day job is usually software engineer or software engineer in test in some Microsoft (TM) technology such as Windows / .NET / Windows mobile.
 I started in high school with a desktop HP9830 BASIC computer with a plotter.
 I figured out 3D perspective from scratch in high school before colleges even offered course in graphics.
 I was turned down by Harvard, wait listed to Caltech, accepted to Stanford but college at MIT.

-My parents loved music and played lots of Broadway musicals which I became familiar with.
 I was the one that was concertmaster of the Thalia youth symphony and in Vilem Sokol's Seattle Youth Symphony "1812" film, and concertmaster at MIT (well my other brother was concertmaster at Stanford..)
 My dad gave me a really nice violin he picked up at a pawn shop for $50, and the world's worst guitar for the PBS Frederick Noad classical guitar and the parks program folk guitar, which I've carried to Catholic and now Contemporay Christian music, and around Rochester I've joined the bunch of people who hang around the medical clinic piano either singing or playing streetcorner style songs.

 It's mostly the other stuff I get into that's on my web pages.